 For evaluations, three open set datasets are randomly created from each the three datasets as discussed in the earlier Section.
 We then run 10 experiments for each of the three open set dataset, which means we have a total of 30 experiments for each original dataset.
 The objective of these experiments is to perform unsupervised open set recognition.
-In other words, discriminate test instances that belong to the known data distributions (i.e., the data distributions present in the training set) from instances that belong to unknown data distributions (i.e., the data distributions not seen in the training set).

-We report the results of these experiments first using Area Under the Curve (AUC), which measures the unsupervised open set recognition performance independent of the outlier threshold.
-We use a t-test to measure the statistical significance of the difference in performance AUC values.
 Table I shows the 30-run average AUC.
-As shown in Table I, our proposed approach (AAE-II) has significantly higher average AUC for MNIST and MS dataset both up to 100% False Positive Rate (FPR) and up to 10% FPR.
-In case of the Android dataset, the KMeans-based approach has higher average AUC up to 100% FPR over AAE-II although the improvement is not statistically
+Our proposed approach (AAE-II) has significantly higher average AUC for MNIST and MS dataset both up to 100% False Positive Rate (FPR) and up to 10% FPR.
+In case of the Android dataset, the KMeans-based approach has higher average AUC up to 100% FPR over AAE-II although the improvement is not statistically significant.
+When considering AUC up to 10% FPR AAE-II has a higher value.
+Again the improvement is not statistically significant.